Susie Suh

-Susie Suh is an American singer and songwriter.
+Susie Suh is an American singer and songwriter from Los Angeles, California.

 Early life and education

-Born in Los Angeles, Susie Suh sang in a choir for the Los Angeles-based KTE TV station when she was a child, performing Korean folk songs and American pop and children's songs.
+Born in Los Angeles, Susie Suh sang in a choir for the L.A.-based KTE TV station when she was a child, performing Korean folk songs and American pop and children's songs.
 She attended a boarding school in New England, where she self-released a six-track EP.
-As a college student, she continued performing, and eventually drew the attention of Charles Koppelman and Don Rubin.
+As a college student, she continued performing and eventually drew the attention of Charles Koppelman and Don Rubin.
 She graduated from Brown University with a bachelor's degree in English Literature.

 Career

-After auditioning for major label executives she signed with Sony's Epic Records.
+After auditioning for major label executives, she signed with Sony's Epic Records.